-Approval of the recommended Action A by the CoC Board will support with the implementation of the CoC Data Integration Policy and Data Breach Policy and will allow the Orange County CoC to not only respond to the request of the NOCPSC but also to continued data integration requests received.
-The Office of Care Coordination and 2110C anticipate continued data integration needs based on requirements coming from the State and seeks to be prepared to respond in a timely manner to best serve the Orange County community and its stakeholders.
+Support of the CoC Data Integration Policy to be presented to the CoC Board will allow the Orange County CoC to not only respond to the request of the NOCPSC but also to continued data integration requests received.
+The Office of Care Coordination anticipates continued data integration needs based on requirements coming from the State and seeks to be prepared to respond in a timely manner to best serve the Orange County community and its stakeholders.